-- 1. The primary issue about the Council of Trustees grant is that the RFP/description is too vague.
+1. The primary issue about the Council of Trustees grant is that the RFP/description is too vague.
 It is unclear as to what can and cannot be covered.
-The committee members who reviewed and ranked them all had differing opinions about them requirements. - 2.
-The current RFP was created before our current hiring slowdown.
-It needs to be more flexible to make appropriate awards when very few faculty are eligible to apply. - 3.
-The COT information and process seems to fall between the cracks.
+The committee members who reviewed and ranked them all had differing opinions about them requirements.

+2. The COT information and process seems to fall between the cracks.
 CFEST Grants does not manage this program, but only provides the review of the proposals for it and submits those reviews to the President.
 Therefore, the timing of the posting of this grant is inconsistent.